Educational child care, tutoring

 Policies, Prices & Procedures

-Tuition includes educational materials and supplies.
+Mi Families programs make every effort to provide a quality education, beyond the typical child-care or school setting, while keeping costs affordable.
+Costs includes educational materials and supplies.
 Additional charges may apply for certain events / field trips (to parks, beaches, farms, gyms, libraries, museums, etc).
-Extra costs will minimal and with prior notice / option to participate).
+Extra fees will minimal and with prior notice / option to participate).
 On the go or on location – healthy meals and snacks are included in costs UNLESS your child requires a special diet.
 (Our meal plan is supported through the Association of Child Development.)

 Services may be terminated by the parent or provider at any time.
 Parties involved will make every effort to communicate effectively and provide adequate notice, depending upon the situation.
 Unpaid tuition is an example reason for termination of services.
 Tuition is due by pickup time of the last day in each week attended.
 Children will not be allowed to attend future sessions until paid in full.
 Unpaid tuition post 30 days from billing will result in accruing charges from small claims court added to unpaid tuition charges.
 DHS payments are accepted, however parents are responsible for any over-charges.
 There will also be a 25$ over-charge fee for any bounce checks.